Montana-Media-Arts/webDesignFall2024/_docs/topic-10/05-decor/01-page.md

 - `small-caps` (display small-caps font)

 In a small-caps font, all lowercase letters are converted to uppercase letters.
-However, the converted uppercase letters appears in a smaller font size than the original uppercase letters in the text.
+However, the converted uppercase letters appear in a smaller font size than the original uppercase letters in the text.

 <div class="codepen-embed">
   <p data-height="400" data-theme-id="30567" data-slug-hash="MWeJZYb" data-default-tab="css,result" data-user="retrog4m3r" data-embed-version="2" data-pen-title="Font-Variant (Toggle)" class="codepen"></p>